ytisf/theZoo/README.md

 	uid,location,type,name,version,author,language,date

 - UID 	-	Determined base on the indexing process.
-Does not really have any purpose yet.
 - Location 	The location on the drive of the malware you have searched for.
-This and the UID field are automatically built on run by Rebuild_CSV.sh.
 - Type	-	Sorts the different types of malware there are.
 So far we sort by:	Virus, Trojans, Botnets, Ransomeware, 1Spyware
 - Name	-	Just the name of the malware.
 - Version	-	Nothing to say here as well.
 - Author	-	...
 I'm not that into documentation...
-- Language -	VB/C/ASM/C++/Java or binaries (bin)
+- Programming Language - The state of the malware as for source, bin or which type of source. c/cpp/bin...
 - Date	-	See 'Author' section.

-## Structure of index.log:
-index.log is about the only file which we cannot built automatically and you will need to write it down for your self.
-The structure is to be:

-	type,name,version,author,language,date,

-Don't worry about the UID and Location section which are not there, they will be built by Rebuild_CSV.sh while it collects data on the malwares.
+- Architecture -    The arch the platform was build for.
+Can be x86, x64, arm7....
+- Platform -    Win32, Win64, *nix32, *nix64, iOS, android and so on.

+An example line will look as follow:

+    4,Source/Original/rBot0.3.3_May2004/rBot0.3.3_May2004,botnet,rBot,0.3.3,unknown,cpp,00/05/2004,x86,win32

 Bugs and Reports